NielsGrove/SQLAdmin/Scripts/sandbox/Powershell class/README.md

 }
 ```

+Definition in embedded C#...

+With the CmdLet [`Add-Type`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/add-type) you can add a .NET class to a PowerShell session.
+Or you can use the CmdLet to define a class with embedded C#.

 ### Attribute

 Class attributes hold object values.
 Attributes can be more complex like arrays or instances of other classes.
 Actually "types" like `int` or `string` are in really classes in .NET.
-You should read the documentation on "simple types" in .NET where you can learn a lot about the basic ideas behind .NET.
+You should read the documentation on "simple types" [Built-in types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types) in .NET / C# where you can learn a lot about the basic ideas behind .NET.

 ### $this (automatic variable)